-The roads are not in great condition, there are many towns along the way and there is traffic.
+The roads are not in a great condition, there are many towns along the way and there's traffic.

-We arrived at the jetty and were astounded by the number of cruise vessels there were waiting to launch.
+We arrived at the jetty and were astounded by the number of cruise vessels lined up waiting to launch.
 It was unbelievable.

 After the check in formalities we boarded the ferry and set off.
-After a short safety briefing a delicious lunch was served.
+There was a short safety briefing after which a delicious lunch was served.
 This was the start to a few days of very indulgent eating.

-Our first attraction visited was Ti Top Cave The arae cave was overcrowded by mobs of Chinese visitors pushing and shoving their way up and down the stairs.
-If you were prepared to brave the cold you could also swim.
+After tranfering to the small day cruise boat the first attraction we visited was Ti Top Cave.
+The area unpleasantly overcrowded by mobs of Chinese visitors pushing and shoving their way up and down the stairs.
+There is a small beach and if you were prepared to brave the cold you can swim here.

-From there it was off to the Tung Sau area where we kayaked and learned about the cultured pearl production process.
-It was cold and windy and it was a relief to get back to the boat.
+From Ti Top it was off to the Tung Sau area where we kayaked and learned about the cultured pearl production process.
+It was cold and windy and it was a relief to get back to the ferry.

-Each evening and after supper there are happy hours.
-But with the price of drinks on board these were still excessive.
+Each evening before and after supper there are "happy hours".
+But with the price of drinks on board these are still excessive.

-The next morning was an early starting before 7am with breakfast.
+The next morning was an early start with breakfast at 7 am.
 It was still raining, windy and chilly as we transferred to day cruise boat.

-From there we visited the Cua Van Floating village.
-There was another opportunity for kayaking but the weather was horrible so we took the easy option of being skulled around the village by ladies on tiny rowing boats.
+Our first stop was the Cua Van Floating village.
+Here there was another opportunity for kayaking.
+The weather was horrible so we took the easy option of being skulled around the village by ladies on tiny rowing boats.

 After lunch (another delicious meal) we visited the Me Cung Cave which is on an island with an inland lake.

-After getting back to the main vessel nother evening of happy hour and a delicious meal followed.
+After getting back to the main ferry there was another evening of happy hour and a delicious meal.

 After another early start we visited the Hang Sung Sot or Surprise Cave.
 This cave is enormous and again there were many visitors.
 A solid stream throughout the 2 kilometre slow walk through the cave.